Muhsin Ibrahim

 couple nor the Hajj pilgrims had inkling that their lives would end that way,

 and that suddenly.
-This should re-awaken us to the realization of how life
+This should re-awaken us to the realisation of how life

 really is.
 No doubt we all will go to our graves with many unaccomplished